INTERNAL AUDIT UNIT (IA)

 INTERNAL AUDIT CHARTER

 IA has an Internal Audit Charter as a guideline in carrying out its duties and responsibilities.
-The Internal Audit Charter contains the objectives, internal audit professional practice principles, vision and mission, structure, position and authority, duties and responsibilities, the scope of assignment, independence and objectivity, professionalism, impartiality, rights, obligations, and responsibilities of the Head of IA (Chief Audit Executive), and the IA code of ethics.
+The charter contains objectives, internal audit professional practice principles, vision and mission, organizational structure, position and authority, roles and responsibilities, scope of engagement, independence and objectivity, professionalism, impartiality, as well as the rights, obligations, and responsibilities of Chief Audit Executive, including the IA Code of Ethics.

-The Internal Audit Charter is a form of compliance with OJK Regulations and OJK Circular Letters, related to the Implementation of the Internal Audit Function in Commercial Banks, the Establishment and Guidelines for Preparing Internal Audit Charters, Financial Conglomerates, Implementation of Information Technology by Commercial Banks, Implementation of Risk Management for Commercial Banks and Sharia Business Units, Standard Guidelines for Internal Control Systems for Commercial Banks, Governance Implementation for Commercial Banks and Sharia Business Units, Personal Data Protection Law, Bank Indonesia Consumer Protection, as well as best practices referring to GIAS (Global Internal Audit Standards) from the IIA (The Institute of Internal Auditors).
+The Internal Audit Charter also reflects compliance with prevailing regulations issued by the Financial Services Authority (OJK) and related OJK Circular Letters regarding the Implementation of the Internal Audit Function in Commercial Banks, The Establishment and Guidelines for Internal Audit Charters, Financial Conglomeration, The Implementation of Information Technology by Commercial Banks, The Implementation of Risk Management for Commercial Banks and Sharia Business Units, Internal Control System Standards for Commercial Banks, The Implementation of Good Corporate Governance for Commercial Banks and Sharia Business Units, the Personal Data Protection Law, Bank Indonesia Consumer Protection, as well as best practices referring to the Global Internal Audit Standards (GIAS) issued by The Institute of Internal Auditors (IIA).

-The Internal Audit Charter was last updated on 28 November 2024 and has been approved by the President Director and the Board of Commissioners.
-The Internal Audit Charter regulates the implementation of audits as well as guidelines to ensure:
+The Internal Audit Charter was last updated on 28 November 2024 and has approved by the President Director and the BOC.
+The updates are implemented to ensure alignment of the IA function with regulatory developments, business needs, and prevailing governance practices.
+The Internal Audit Charter is the main basis for carrying out audit duties and functions as a guideline for IA to ensure:

-- Effectiveness, efficiency, and adequacy of internal control system, risk management, and sustainable governance.
+- The effectiveness, efficiency, and adequacy of the internal control system, risk management, and sustainable governance.

-- Reliability, effectiveness, and integrity of information management processes and systems, including relevance, accuracy, completeness, availability, and confidentiality of data.
+- The reliability, effectiveness, and integrity of management information processes and systems, including data relevance, accuracy, completeness, availability, and confidentiality.

 - Compliance with applicable laws and regulations.